Home » Blog » Conical Taper GDT

 It is simple and efficient to measure GD&T conical taper through taper gauges.
 And they are suitable for medium-low precision and mass-produced parts, such as pipe interfaces and tool taper shanks.

-But taper gauges can only be able to judge qualification without obtaining specific taper values.
+But taper gauges can only be able to judge conformance without obtaining specific taper values.

 • Projector Measurement